s-innovations/SiPortalFrameworkDemos/AzurePortal/src/azure-portal/sidebar/readme.md

 export = AzurePortalSideBarLayoutOptions;
 ```
-and here the favorites property can be either a viewmodel or the options for the viewmodel which makes it easy to provide options from a JSON web service.
+and here the favorites property can be either a view model or the options for the view model which makes it easy to provide options from a JSON web service.

-The AzurePortalSideBarLayout then takes care of binding a view with assosiated viewmodels.
+The AzurePortalSideBarLayout then takes care of binding a view with associated view models.
 Using AMD dependency comments we can instruct the layout to be dependent on the needed view typical located in a subfolder called templates.
 Currently the layout also instructs that the singleClickBindingHandler is required from the.
 Its on the road map to make extensions such dependency comments can be used directly from the template markup also.